 Prior to the disbursement of the foundation draw, the foundation must be installed, and a foundation survey must be completed.
 The purpose of this survey is to make sure the placement of foundation complies with all applicable building and lot line requirements.

 The builder or the borrower must submit the required documentation to the Residential Construction Loan Department for each draw.
 A progress inspection is ordered.
 This inspection is conducted by the independent licensed appraiser who conducted the original determination of value.
 Alternatively, an independent inspection service chosen by WesBanco may be used if the original licensed appraiser is not available, or we deem it necessary to utilize another inspection service to complete the review.

 Prior to the release of each draw, the Residential Construction Loan Department reviews all related documentation and the progress inspection to confirm the amount of the draw release.
 Draws are released jointly to the borrower and their general contractor unless other arrangements are made to allow release directly to the general contractor.

 During the construction period, interest on the mortgage is billed monthly based on the funds disbursed from the loan.
 Borrower-contributed funds are generally used first and no interest is owed on these funds.
 In addition to the interest due, any items paid through escrow are also due.
 All payments are due on or before the 1st day of the following month.

 Convert to permanent financing

-If construction is complete and the 12-month construction period has expired, the loan will automatically convert to repayment of principal, interest and escrow.
+If construction is complete and the 12-month period has expired, the home building loan will automatically convert to repayment of principal, interest and escrow.
 If the 12-month construction period has not expired and the borrowers wish to convert to repayment, a modification agreement must be executed by the borrowers and the bank.